Addressing challenges in development contexts for sustainable participatory video.

-Our Story is a digitally mediated workflow for Participatory Video developed by Open Lab in collaboration with the International Federation of Red Cross and Red Crescent (IFRC).
-The process allows communities in International Development contexts to create their own video stories and provide feedback about IFRC projects.
+Our Story is a mobile application and workflow developed in collaboration with the International Federation of Red Cross and Red Crescent Societies (IFRC) to gather participatory feedback on their projects.

 Often the topic and narrative of videos are decided by the facilitators, rather than the community themselves.
 Our Story allowed for the community to choose not only what they film, but how they put the stories together.